 A business cannot thrive without customers.
 This is why it is not only important to keep them happy, but to engage with your customers to gauge the success of your product or service.
 Unhappy customers are less likely to refer your services or return to offer their business.

 Social media has put a new spin on customer engagement — individuals can now comment, like or unfollow a service or brand.
 By asking questions and remaining curious as to what your customers’ needs are you can do your best job to cater to them and thus bring in continuous businesses and referrals.
 Additionally, engaging with clients on social media is the best way to find new clients.
-All that said, it’s definitely worth engaging with your customers, and here are a few successful ways you can do it.
+But a face-to-face conversation, and other old-school ways to engage with your customers, never go old.
+Here we offer you a mix of traditional and innovative ways to engage with your customers.
+It’s definitely worth it, and here are a few successful ways to accomplish it.

-Use your social media accounts wisely.
+Use your social media accounts wisely to engage with your customers.
 This means not only taking charge of your company’s image but engaging with your customers and encouraging them to engage with your business.
 Most of the time, you’ll find all the answers you need to improve or preserve the quality of your product or service from your very own customers.
-To learn more about one particular bulletproof way to engage with your customers online, visit 6 Ways to Use Instagram Stories.
+To learn more about one particular bulletproof way to engage with your customers online, visit how to use Snapchat for your business.